Get exclusive member benefits & effect social change. Join Today

-The type of corrective surgery needed will depend on the specifics of the defect, such as how far your baby’s rectum descends, how it affects the nearby muscles, and whether there are fistulas involved.
+The type of corrective surgery needed will depend on the specifics of the defect, such as how far your baby’s rectum descends, how it affects the nearby muscles, and whether fistulas are involved.

 In a perineal anoplasty, your baby’s surgeon closes any fistulas so that the rectum no longer attaches to the urethra or vagina.
-They then create an anus in the normal positioning.
+They then create an anus with normal positioning.

 A pull-through operation is when your baby’s surgeon pulls the rectum down and connects it to the new anus.

 To prevent the anus from narrowing, it may be necessary to stretch the anus periodically.
 This is called anal dilation.
 You may need to repeat this periodically for a few months.
 Your doctor can teach you how to perform this at home.

 Your doctor will instruct you on how to perform anal dilations.
 These ensure that the anal opening is large enough to allow stool to pass.